DEV-5/MY_NOTES/Linux_Embedded_development.md

 - Process is a program in memory that is registered with the kernel
 - PCB in Linux is an instance of task structure struct task_struct
-  - cat /proc/< Process ID >/maps | more to see the program organisation
+  - cat /proc/< Process ID >/maps | more to see the program organization